numbas/editor/docs/pattern-matching/reference.rst

         * ``x^(? `: 1);p`` captures any power of ``x`` as ``p``, setting ``p=1`` when the power is omitted.

 .. jme:function:: X `*
+    :keywords: optional, some, any, all, quantifier, several
+    :op: `*

     Any number of occurrences of ``X``, or none.